Dynamic phases induced by two-level system defects on driven qubits

-Each equation above is essentially equivalent to a heat diffusion equation, where the first-order derivatives and the linear terms on the right hand side can be eliminated under a new space variable with the time varible transformed accordingly.
-The diffusion equations are analytically solvable using standard Fourier transforms.
-Eventually, reversing all the transforms and changes of variables, one obtains the $Q$-distribution in the complex plane
+Each equation above is essentially equivalent to a heat diffusion equation, where the first-order derivatives and the linear terms on the right hand side can be eliminated under a new space variable with the time varible transformed accordingly~\citep{Polyanin15B}.
+The diffusion equations are analytically solvable using standard Fourier transforms (Cf. Appendix C).
+Eventually, reversing all the transforms and changes of variables, one obtains the $Q$-distribution at time $t$ from an initial coherent state distribution under the joint propagator $\mathcal{G}_{x}\mathcal{G}_{y}$ in the complex plane: